DecisionsDev/ibm-odm-management-mcp-server/README.md

 - Use environment variables for secrets.
 - You can mix both methods if needed.
 CLI arguments override environment variables.

-Here are some examples for different use cases and type of deployment (dev/test or production) and environments (CloudPak, ...):
+Here are some examples for different types of deployment (dev/test or production), environments (CloudPak, ...) and use cases:
 - [Example 1: Basic Auth](#example-1-basic-auth)
 - [Example 2: Basic Auth for ODM for Developers](#example-2-basic-auth-for-odm-for-developers)
 - [Example 3: For Cloud Pak (Zen API Key)](#example-3-for-cloud-pak-zen-api-key)